SoulFireMage/Katiya_Starship/content/mathsummaries/Functional Analysis_ Leverage Map.md

 **2. Hahn-Banach Theorem**
 > *A bounded linear functional on a subspace extends to the whole space with the same norm.*

-**Why it matters:** This is the existence theorem for functionals.
+**Importance:** This is the existence theorem for functionals.
 It guarantees:
 - The dual space is "big enough"
 - Separation of points (x ≠ y implies some functional separates them)
 - The whole duality theory that makes Banach space geometry work